awsdocs/amazon-s3-developer-guide/doc_source/bucket-encryption.md

 After you enable default encryption for your S3 bucket, objects stored in Amazon S3 through any `PUT` requests without encryption headers are encrypted using the bucket\-level default encryption settings\.

-## Using Default Encryption with Cross\-Region Replication<a name="bucket-encryption-update-bucket-policy"></a>
+## Using Default Encryption with Replication<a name="bucket-encryption-update-bucket-policy"></a>

-After you enable default encryption for a cross\-region replication destination bucket, the following encryption behavior applies:
+After you enable default encryption for a replication destination bucket, the following encryption behavior applies:
 + If objects in the source bucket are not encrypted, the replica objects in the destination bucket are encrypted using the default encryption settings of the destination bucket\.
 This results in the `ETag` of the source object being different from the `ETag` of the replica object\.
 You must update applications that use the `ETag` to accommodate for this difference\.
 + If objects in the source bucket are encrypted using SSE\-S3 or SSE\-KMS, the replica objects in the destination bucket use the same encryption as the source object encryption\.
 The default encryption settings of the destination bucket are not used\.